GRC-SummerSchool/learn-python/Day1/Variables.md

 ### Exercises

 1. Modify your Hello World program to greet you by name, where your name is stored in a variable.

-2. Add some variables with different types and print them (as shown in the sections above).
+2. Add several variables with different types and print them (as shown in the sections above).
-3. Extra credit : Store your first and last names in two different variables, and print out a concatenated line (e.g. " My name is Sherlock Holmes")
+3. Extra credit: Store your first and last names in two different variables, and print out a concatenated line (e.g.
+   `My name is Sherlock Holmes`)
-4. More extra credit: Print the number of characters in your name (e.g. Number of characters in my name : 14).
+4. More extra credit: Print the number of characters in your name (e.g. `Number of characters in my name: 14`).
 Be cognizant of the blank space.

 | [< Previous (Python Editing)](PythonEditing.md) | [Day1](../README.md) | [Next (Expressions)>](Expressions.md) |